20th Century [Celtic] Germany

-This small Stein is a tankard example produced from thick glass to withstand spirited clinking during merriment.
+This Lowenbrau collectible stein is made from thick glass to withstand spirited clinking during merriment.
 It serves a single 12oz. pour and the handle helps to eliminate heat transfer from the hand to the glass while drinking.
-This Lowenbrau collectible is a part of the B.L.A.S.T:Museum Tankard/Stein permanent collection.

 Object : Tankard/Stein

 Country : Germany